primex-finance/ETHWarsaw_2022/README.md

  We need a decentralized layer of Keepers because a single Keeper brings the risks of centralization that DeFi aims to avoid.
 One request can’t be executed twice, so only the first Keeper is rewarded, which creates a race between Keepers where each of them wants their transactions to be executed faster than others and they overpay for gas.
 Keepers are trustless; all their actions are verified on-chain and a Keeper can stop working anytime.

 You need to create a consensus algorithm that helps Keepers to work in the most efficient way.
+Keepers are decentralized and can communicate both on-chain and off-chain.

 You should describe the idea of your consensus and implement the on-chain part of it.
 Propose a way how Keepers can optimize the monitoring and execution of multiple requests.